emmajanedrews/base-template/_posts/2017-06-29-breaking-down-the-home-selling-process.md

 After that step, the marketing crew gets to work—professional photographers, drone photography, and video could all be a part.
 Our team even has a professional writer who we'll bring in to work with you to highlight the home's best features and make it compelling.

 I also like to have **a home pre-listing inspection** performed.
-One of the biggest disappointments a home seller can have is receiving an offer only to have the buyer perform and inspection and uncover a bunch of issues with the home that could jeopardize the sale.
+One of the biggest disappointments a home seller can have is receiving an offer only to have the buyer perform an inspection and uncover a bunch of issues with the home that could jeopardize the sale.

 Then, we'll get the home listed and up on the multiple listing service, or MLS.
 We'll display the photos and provide written narration for each one, then pump the listing out on more than 600 different websites.
 We'll also do a print marketing campaign with thousands of print mailers.

-From there, the goal is to get a great offer and go into escrow, but we'll discuss that in our net video.
+From there, the goal is to get a great offer and go into escrow, but we'll discuss that in our next video.
 If you have any questions in the meantime or you're thinking of buying or selling a home, don't hesitate to give us a call or send us an email.
 We're here to help!